CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 ## Main Differences in this fork
 - automatically skip outros/endcards and intros on trailers using SponsorBlock API
 - show the featured bar only at the main page, hide it in favorites/requests tab
-- set txt list name for eg. switch between diffrent seasonal versions
+- automatically switch between diffrent seasonal lists
 - small ui style fixes
 - html, css and javascript in seperate files
+- display title for featured content (optional)
-- no hard coded api key needed
+- **no hard coded api key needed**

-Testet on Jellyfin 10.10.6
+Testet on Jellyfin 10.10.7

 ## Table of Contents
 - [SpotlightTrailer - Featured Content Bar](#spotlighttrailer---featured-content-bar)